ray-project/ray/doc/source/tune/tutorials/tune-distributed.rst

     ray exec tune-default.yaml 'tensorboard --logdir=~/ray_results/ --port 6006' --port-forward 6006

-Note that you can customize the directory of results by specifying: ``air.RunConfig(local_dir=..)``.
+Note that you can customize the directory of results by specifying: ``air.RunConfig(local_dir=..)``, taken in by ``Tuner``.
 You can then point TensorBoard to that directory to visualize results.
 You can also use `awless <https://github.com/wallix/awless>`_ for easy cluster management on AWS.

 Running a distributed experiment